Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Port Macquarie Surrounds' income level is lower than average nationally, according to latest ATO data aggregated by AreaSearch for financial year 2022.
-The median income among taxpayers was $42,365 and the average stood at $53,425.
-This compares with figures for Rest of NSW of $49,459 and $62,998 respectively.
+Port Macquarie Surrounds' income level is lower than average nationally according to latest ATO data aggregated by AreaSearch for financial year 2022.
+Port Macquarie Surrounds' median income among taxpayers was $42,365 and the average income stood at $53,425.
+This compares to figures for Rest of NSW's of $49,459 and $62,998 respectively.
 Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $47,707 (median) and $60,162 (average) as of September 2025.
 According to 2021 Census figures, household, family and personal incomes in Port Macquarie Surrounds all fall between the 16th and 23rd percentiles nationally.
-Income brackets indicate that the $1,500 - 2,999 earnings band captures 29.2% of the community (1,572 individuals), consistent with broader trends across the surrounding region showing 29.9% in the same category.
-While housing costs are modest with 87.0% of income retained, total disposable income ranks at just the 27th percentile nationally.
+Income brackets indicate the $1,500 - 2,999 earnings band captures 29.2% of the community (1,574 individuals), consistent with broader trends across the surrounding region showing 29.9% in the same category.
+While housing costs are modest with 87.0% of income retained, the total disposable income ranks at just the 27th percentile nationally.

 Frequently Asked Questions - Income